 The parking brake must be ON to start the engine.
-It must also be ON to keep the engine running if the operator leaves the seat.
-The parking brake must be OFF to keep the engine running when a traction lever is moved out of neutral lock.
+It must also be ON to keep the engine running if the operator releases the operator presence control lever (OP).

-Parking brake in ON position (operator's left side)
+Parking brake in ON position (operator's right side)

 PUSHING THE MACHINE